U.S. Restricts Entry from India, and Other Updates to Travel Restrictions to the U.S.

 Other COVID-19-Related Restrictions and Requirements

 State, local, and territorial governments may have travel restrictions in place, including testing requirements, stay-at-home orders, and/or quarantine requirements upon arrival.
 Many U.S. states have lifted COVID-related restrictions over the past few months.
-You can read about requirements and developments in the various states by clicking here
+You can read about requirements and developments in the various states by clicking here.
+Most state-government websites have a COVID-19 information page for travelers heading to the state.
+For example, New York State has a specific COVID-19 Travel Advisory page, and updated guidance for travelers arriving in NYS can be found here.

 For up-to-date information and travel guidance, check the state or territorial and local health department information for each U.S. destination along your travel route, as well as your final U.S. destination.
 Prepare to be flexible during your trip, as restrictions and policies may change during your travel.